William F. Moran (knifemaker): Legacy

 Apart from his influence regarding the forged blade, pattern welding, and damascus steel, Moran's influence has spread to other realms of the cutlery industry beyond "Art Knives".
 Copies of Moran's knives have been made by production knife companies.
-Spyderco has long made a Drop point hunting knife, inspired by a Moran designs.
+Spyderco has long made a Drop point hunting knife, inspired by Moran designs.
 Blackjack Knives made several tactical versions of Moran's fighting knives.
 Paul Chen's Hanwei Forge of China made a damascus steel version of the Moran Kenshar, complete with silver wire inlay.
-Custom Knifemaker Ernest Emerson has long stated that the Moran ST-23 was one of the inspirations for his CQC-8 folding knife.
+Custom knifemaker Ernest Emerson has long stated that the Moran ST-23 was one of the inspirations for his CQC-8 folding knife.

 In 1986, Moran was inducted into the Blade Magazine Cutlery Hall of Fame.
 Two years later in 1988, Moran and the ABS founded a Bladesmithing School in cooperation with Texarkana College.
-The campus was located in Washington, Arkansas near the place where James Black, made the first Bowie knife.
+The campus was located in Washington, Arkansas near the place where James Black made the first Bowie knife.
 In 1996, Moran was inducted into the American Bladesmith Society Hall of Fame as an inauguree.
 From 1988 to 2001, Moran taught at least one class a year at the school.
-Upon his retirement from teaching in 2001, the school was renamed the "William F. Moran School of Bladesmithing".
+Upon his retirement from teaching in 2001, the school was renamed the "Bill Moran School of Bladesmithing".
+This school was moved to the main campus of the college in 2019.

-As of 2008, the American Bladesmith Society is in the process of creating a Moran Museum as a wing of a new Frederick County Library in Middletown, Maryland, less than a mile from where Moran's shop stood.
+In 2006, the William F. Moran, Jr. Museum & Foundation was established as a 501(c)(3) nonprofit — dedicated to preserving and sharing Moran's legacy as an artisan and teacher.
+The foundation retained Moran's original shop as a museum/working forge and trains students in the continuing developments of "modern Damascus" techniques.
+In October 2022, the William F. Moran, Jr. Museum & Foundation officially opened the W.F.
+Moran Bladesmith & Artisan Academy.